elicarter/terraform-aws-ec2/README.md

 # terraform-aws-ec2

-module to provision an ec2 instance on AWS
+This module provisions an ec2 instance on AWS
+You will need to provide specific region and instance type